The AALLYN Ethos

 Habits & Life Changes Integral to my Mindset Shift

-Moving to Gilroy, California, after quitting my “dream job” at Meta was the first of many big transitory steps.
-I had finally realized how little this job everyone had told me to love did for my soul and happiness.
+Moving to a small agricultural town after quitting my ‘dream job’ at Meta was the first of many big steps.”
+I had finally realized how little this job, the one everyone told me I should love, actually did for my soul and my happiness.

-From this transition, I came to valuing flexibility and freedom, which later pushed us to sell our larger home to then opt to live between 2 small condos.
-As a family unit, we learned having a house wasn’t really an important goal at this phase when our main focus is just raising our daughter and spending quality time together as a family.
-Redefining home became integral and also helped us transition from valuing the material of it all to the actual experience of being with each other.
+That change made me value flexibility and freedom more than ever.
+It’s what eventually pushed us to sell our larger home and choose to live between two smaller condos.
+As a family, we realized that owning a house wasn’t the goal right now.
+Our focus is raising our daughter and spending real time together.
+Redefining what “home” meant helped us move away from valuing the material side of things and toward valuing the experience of being with each other.

-With moving to a smaller space came the wonders of the challenges and constraints of downsizing on a consistent basis.
+With the smaller space came all the challenges and upsides of downsizing.

-Our motto: 1 thing in, 2 things out.
+Our motto: one thing in, two things out.

 How my Personal Philosophies Influence how I Run my Brand

 There is a balance to running a business.
-I have learned through trial and error how to juggle all the many meaningful pieces of my life.
+I have learned through trial and error how to balance all the many meaningful pieces of my life.
 From building something I believe in, to being a mom, a wife, a daughter and friend.
-I do my best to keep myself zeroed in on the chase for purpose and alignment without getting sidetracked by the noise of social expectation for a glamorous life that is often assumed for entrepreneurs.
+I do my best to keep myself focused on the chase for purpose and alignment without getting sidetracked by the noise of social expectation for a glamorous life that is often assumed for entrepreneurs.
 Like all business owners I do want growth, but not at the cost of my well-being or integrity.
 The same goes for my co-workers, employees and freelancers.
-That is why we grow AALLYN steadily, with protecting quality and customer trust as the primary goal.
+That is why we grow AALLYN steadily, with keeping quality and customer trust first.

 What Both Physical and Material ‘Success’ Looks Like in My Current Stage of Life and How it Has Changed Over Time

-Success used to mean chasing the external markers.
+Success used to mean chasing the usual external markers.

 The fancy salary, title, and big-city lifestyle that looked good from the outside.
-The designer pieces and shiny items.
-I had worked so hard for those things but had no idea why I wanted them.
+The designer pieces and shiny things that were supposed to mean something.
+I had worked so hard for those things, without ever really asking myself why I wanted it.

 At this stage of my life, it’s time to redefine.
-Success feels more grounded, more personal.
-Constantly chasing the fishhook luring me into a constant habit of overconsumption, I want to focus on having a comfortable and cozy home that holds the purpose of being filled with love, laughter, and quality time with my daughter and husband.
+Success feels more grounded, more quiet, more personal.
+What I want now is a warm, comfortable home filled with love and laughter, and quality time with my daughter and husband.

-From a physical standpoint I want to invest in my energy, longevity, and well-being.
-Having the health, metaphorical and mental space, opportunity to show up fully for myself, family and work, is what makes me feel my most successful.
-It is a privilege to be able to wake up and be excited about the work I am doing, and get to dictate what I am doing, where the business is heading, and when I get to stand up from my desk to go spend quality time with my family.
-To be truly content is to find that balance.
+I want to invest in my energy, longevity, and well-being.
+Having the health, the mental space, and the freedom to show up fully for myself, my family, and my work is what makes me feel truly successful.
+It’s a privilege to wake up excited about what I’m building and to choose how my day unfolds.
+I get to decide what I work on, where the business is headed, and when it’s time to close my laptop and spend time with my family.
+For me, real contentment lives in that balance.

-Before having my daughter, the term entrepreneurship meant the constant hustle towards that ever moving finish line of “I made it!”.
-Little did I know I was the one moving that finish line further and further away.
-After having Andie it was a moment to reframe it all.
+Before having my daughter, my career felt like a constant race toward an ever-moving finish line of “I made it.”
+What I didn’t realize was that I was the one pushing that line further away.
+Having Andie was a moment to reframe it all.
 Being burnt out and in that constant rush meant less time watching my daughter grow and develop before my eyes.
 To put revenue and profit over being actively present for her was an equation not even worth calculating.
 The goal should always boil down to be to enjoy life, the time I get to spend on this Earth, and focus on the connections that feel bigger than myself.

 This business has gifted me the opportunity to have that freedom.
 I get excited when I start my workday because I get that headspace to face that challenge I was trying to figure out and solve the day before with fresh eyes.
 Before starting my business I read the book Atomic Habits and the idea of aiming to improve 1% a day really stuck with me.
 I now tell myself I don’t need to have it all figured out, I just need to put in my 1% and it will compound and grow into something bigger.

-But finding purpose and making sure my work connects me with something bigger than myself has also integrated into the AALLYN business model.
-I love that I get to work everyday with women I admire, respect, and adore.
-Hiring my best friend and cousin Sharon has always been a dream of mine ever since I was a young girl.
-Our dads are best friends and growing up seeing how they uplifted each other translated into Sharon and I’s relationship as well.
-Sharon also has a daughter similar in age to mine, and through AALLYN she’s also got the flexibility to work from home and enjoy her daughter’s childhood as well.
+But finding purpose and making sure my work connects me with something bigger than myself has also become part of AALLYN’s foundation.
+One of the most meaningful parts of this journey has been getting to work every day with women I admire, respect, and love.
+Hiring my best friend and cousin Sharon has been a dream of mine since we were kids.
+Our dads are brothers and best friends to this day, and growing up watching them lift each other up shaped the bond we share now.
+Sharon has a daughter close in age to mine, and through AALLYN she has the flexibility to work from home and be present for her little one.
+It means a lot to know this work fits into her life in a way that gives her more time for the things that matter most.

 Tatiana is a model I work with regularly and is a big part of our brand image as she is consistent throughout our visual media.
 She is the first model I have ever worked with and we continue consistent projects in both modeling and content creation till this day.
-Like me she is also a mother, and has been added to our family of creatives who are redefining what a work-life balance looks like for them.
+Like myself, Sharon, and Jordan, she is also a mother, and has been added to our family of creatives who are redefining what a work-life balance looks like for them.

 Lessons About Work and Lifestyle I Hope to Pass Down to My Daughter

-I hope my daughter learns from my example how to build a life around her own values, even if it means taking a less popular path.
-Prioritizing competency so she values care and excellence over appearances and shortcuts is something I want to pass on.
-I want her to know that success isn’t about what it looks like on the outside, but about feeling proud of what you’re creating and the person you’re becoming.
+I hope my daughter grows up seeing what it looks like to build a life around her own values, even if that means taking a less expected path.
+In our family, we talk a lot about what matters and what doesn’t, and I want her to care more about doing things well than about how it looks from the outside.
+I want her to know that real success isn’t about appearances.
+It’s about feeling proud of what you’re creating and who you’re becoming along the way.

 The Role Family Plays in Shaping the Values Behind AALLYN

-Don’t live for how it looks, but live for what matters.
+Don’t live for how it looks.
+Live for what matters.

 My Relationship with Money and How It Has Evolved

-During my corporate career, money felt like the ultimate success marker.
+During my corporate career, money felt like the ultimate measure of success.
 Pay and title was the goal, and I thought it could buy me the life I wanted.
-I worked hard to get to what I thought was my dream role—-being the business manager in a large tech organization, but around the same time I had just become a mother and something inside of me was shifting.
+I worked hard to get to what I thought was my dream role, being the business manager in a large tech organization, but around the same time I had just become a mother and something inside of me was shifting.

 I could feel the transformation happening even though it hadn’t fully run its course yet.